Misoprostol: Mechanism of action

 Misoprostol, a prostaglandin analogue, binds to myometrial cells to cause strong myometrial contractions leading to expulsion of tissue.
 This agent also causes cervical ripening with softening and dilation of the cervix.
-Misoprostol binds to and stimulates prostaglandin EP2 receptors, prostaglandin EP3 receptor and prostaglandin EP4 receptor but not Prostaglandin EP1 receptor and therefore is expected to have a more restricted range of physiological and potentially toxic actions than prostaglandin E2 or other analogs which activate all four prostaglandin receptors.
+Misoprostol binds to and stimulates prostaglandin EP2 receptors, prostaglandin EP3 receptor and prostaglandin EP4 receptor but not prostaglandin EP1 receptor and therefore is expected to have a more restricted range of physiological and potentially toxic actions than prostaglandin E2 or other analogs which activate all four prostaglandin receptors.

 Society and culture

 In August 2000, a letter from G.D.
 Searle, LLC, the inventor of the drug, generated controversy by warning against its use by pregnant women because of its ability to induce abortion, citing reports of maternal and fetal deaths when it was used to induce labor.
 The American College of Obstetricians and Gynecologists holds that substantial evidence supports the use of misoprostol for induction of labor, a position it reaffirmed in response to the Searle letter.
-It is on the World Health Organization's List of Essential Medicines.

-The largest medical malpractice award of nearly $70 million was awarded due to the misuse of an alternative dose form misoprostol to induce labor in a California hospital.
-At the directive of the Health Management Organization that ran the hospital, nurses had administered a pregnant woman the form of misopristol used to treat ulcers to induce labor in order to save cost over the formulation approved for induction of labor, despite warnings from the regulators and the manufacturer itself this use.
-The use of this higher dosage formulation stimulated overly forceful labor contractions, compromizing blood flow to the fetus, causing it to suffer a lack of oxygen that caused developmental problems for her.